Despite free treatment, Britain lags others on health

 The study found that in 2010, Britain had significantly lower premature death rates from diabetes, road injuries, liver cancer and chronic kidney disease on average than other nations.

-But it had not kept pace on rates of early death from other conditions such as heart and lung diseases, breast and oesophageal cancer and pre-term birth complications.
+But it had not kept pace on rates of early death from other conditions such as heart and lung diseases, breast and esophageal cancer and pre-term birth complications.

 Commenting on the findings, Edmund Jessop from the UK Faculty of Public Health in London said there was "plenty of room for bold action by politicians".